GroovyPartyPlanners/codeup-capstone-fullstack-party-planner/README.md

 # PartyPlanner - Post and Plan your Party based on Events at a Chosen Location!
-Full stack web application developed using:
+Full-Stack web application developed using:

 Markup Language:
 - HTML